Open setup

 Launch Acousmos from the menu bar.
 If setup is incomplete, open Preferences and use Run Setup Again.

 These prompts are normal for a global voice input app.
 Acousmos needs enough access to hear you and place text back into the active app.
+Full permissions guide

 Required for recording your voice.

-Required for reliable paste into the focused editor, browser, chat app, or notes app.
+Lets Acousmos type into the focused editor, browser, chat app, or notes app.

 Only needed if macOS asks while using bare-key or push-to-talk hotkeys such as Fn, Right Command, or Right Option.

 Each style can have its own hotkey.
 The app defaults to a daily input style and a translation style, and you can change both in Preferences.
+The six below are the everyday core — the app also includes further built-in styles such as Shape-Translate for freer, more natural translation and Coding for dictating to AI coding tools, and you can add custom styles with your own prompt.

 Default hotkey: Right Command.